red-gate/RedGate.Metrics/README.md

 `Invoke-FourKeyMetricsReportGeneration`

-This is loosely-coupled to Redgate's Octopus Deploy server for publishing.
-Disable the `Publish-FourKeyMetricsReport` stage if you want to avoid this dependency.
+The `Publish-FourKeyMetricsReport` method is specific to Redgate's infrastructure, but is optional and easily skipped by not providing suitable credentials.

 ### Complex Report Generation
 When reporting on the combination of multiple products, we need to do a little more work: